BousilDev/strategy-game-3/Meeting-notes.md

 3. Research how SFML works and share remarks/notes
 4. Finish documenting the project scope
 5. Research how CMake is going to be used in the project

+# Meeting 10.10.2025 12::00 - 12::30 @Teams

+**Participants**:

+1. Oliver Niemi
+2. Konsta Suuriniemi
+3. Aleksi Sarja
+4. Topi Varuskivi
+5. Atte Inki

+## Summary of works

+1. Features estimated roughly
+2. Initial UML diagram created
+3. Basics of SFML under research
+4. Project scope clarified
+5. CMake basics researched

+## Challenges

+1. No notable challenges

+## Actions

+1. Discussed the deliverables of sprint 0 (the project scope and practices)

+## Project status

+The project scope and features are looking quite good already, some polishing needed.
+The basics of SFML and CMake have been researched.

+### TODOs

+1. Document project practices
+2. Finalize the UML diagram
+3. Research SFML more and report findings
+4. Specify the project scope further
+5. Research CMake further and report findings